perty/supertrek/ReadMe.md

 The flow of the program can be hard to follow at times.
 There are no boundaries between parts of the program other than the sparse comments the author provided.
 Sometimes the flow jumps back to a line earlier in the program.
 Is it a loop?

 Many calculations are hard to understand partly to naming of variables and partly lack of documentation.
 It is also core of the game logic, so it is essential to get right.

+Since there is no way to express complex values in other ways than arrays, workarounds has to be used.
+For example, the state of the quadrant is represented as a string where three characters represents content in a position.
+Content being empty space, a star, starbase, the Enterprise or a Klingon.

+There are functions that takes parameters, like `MID$` which extracts a substring but those are all system defined.
+It is not always clear what they do, exactly.
+Does `INT` do the same as `Math.round` in Java?

 Correctness will also be a challenge, if I have the stamina to type it all in.
 If it seems to work, is it as intended?